-- 1. This Checklist sets out a number of practical 'housekeeping' actions to be completed on an annual basis by individual University departments (meaning any academic Faculty or Department within one of the six Schools, Non-School Institutions, and UAS Divisions) to help ensure their ongoing compliance with data protection law.
-This second version of the Checklist, for 2021-22, contains some updates and additional topics, in part arising from a survey about its use conducted in summer 2021. - 2.
-Data protection law principally comprises the UK General Data Protection Regulation and the Data Protection Act 2018.
+1. This Checklist sets out a number of practical 'housekeeping' actions to be completed on an annual basis by individual University departments (meaning any academic Faculty or Department within one of the six Schools, Non-School Institutions, and UAS Divisions) to help ensure their ongoing compliance with data protection law.

+2. Data protection law principally comprises the UK General Data Protection Regulation and the Data Protection Act 2018.
 This legislation, with some minor changes arising from the UK's exit from the EU, has been force since May 2018 and is regulated by the Information Commissioner's Office as well as the courts.
-All departments made substantial efforts to prepare themselves for the new legal regime through the completion of actions within a

-GDPR Toolkit, but those efforts need to be supplemented by ongoing tasks to ensure that data protection compliance remains up-to-date and operationally embedded within each department.
+While all departments have implemented procedures to comply with the law, they need to complete certain ongoing tasks to ensure that data protection compliance remains up-to-date and operationally embedded.
+This third version of the Checklist, for 2022-23, is substantially similar to the second version for 2021-22 and covers the same topics.
+It is accordingly anticipated that the tasks required to fulfil the individual actions should be familiar.